The Curriculum at St Andrew’s CE Primary School

 At St.Andrew’s we have a very popular breakfast club which caters for about 40 pupils a day and an After School Care provision.
 We also have lunchtime clubs for children who struggle with play times and/or their own self-esteem.

 We firmly believe that the education of the children is a partnership between children, staff and parents.
 Support from home is vital in maximising children’s chances of fulfilling their potential.
 In order to facilitate this partnership, we offer an open-door policy where parents are welcome to visit school to discuss their children’s progress with staff at a mutually convenient time.
-Each class provides opportunities for two parents’ meetings per year.
+Each class provides opportunities for three parents’ meetings per year.
 Reports are sent home twice a year, once mid year in the Spring term and final summary reports are provided in July .